top of page

 Goodnight Moon, by Margaret Wise Brown

 80. Goodnight Moon, by Margaret Wise Brown.
 This book for young children acknowledges the fear many children have going to bed and falling asleep, to be separated from consciousness and their parents.
 Children are reminded that everything takes a break at night, even inanimate objects.
-Later in life, those same children will realize that Goodnight Moon is a meditative practice that can help a person face a fear of death.
+Later in life, those same children will realize that Goodnight Moon is a meditative practice that can help a person face her own death.

 --Jess Sanchez